SEAFOOD. SIMPLE. SUBLIME.

 Discover almost a dozen vineyards and cellar doors on the Great Eastern Drive.
 Stop for a glass of chardonnay or pinot noir, and fill the hamper with tasty local produce sourced along the way.

 A car-free national park, Maria Island is a geological wonder teeming with wildlife.
 It’s also rich in indigenous and colonial history.
 Take the ferry from Triabunna, then wander the ruins of Darlington, a convict penitentiary.
 Hire a bike or come prepared to hike further afield.
 For the ultimate immersion in this unique environment, consider the unforgettable four-day Maria Island guided walk.
-On the island, take the 'Maria Island Pledge' to keep our wombats wild, and pack drinking water to conserve critically low water resources, resulting from an unseasonably dry winter.
+On the island, take the 'Maria Island Pledge' to keep our wombats wild and admire from a distance.

 Jason Charles Hill